There is a fair amount of material about Jim on the Web. Some of it difficult to find. And some of it not likely to be there permanently.

 Brian Stanley in his book "The Global Diffusion of Evangelicalism: the age of Billy Graham and John Stott", 2013 mentions Jim in relation to his role in 'A response to Lausanne' produced at Lausanne 1974 by the Theology and Radical Discipleship Group.
 "It represented both the new Latin American evangelicals and some more radical evangelicals in the North, such as American Mennonite John Howard Yoder, or Jim Punton of the Frontier Youth Trust an offshoot of the Scripture Union movement in Britain with a radical vision for mission to youth in the inner cities."

 Doug Gay, lecturer in Theology, Glasgow University, in his book "Remixing the Church - towards an emerging ecclesiology" (2011) mentions Jim.
-He also mentions Jim in his previous book "Alternative Worship" 2003 SPCK
+"Towards the end of my student years I was influenced by a more politicized 'radical' evangelical strand, in particular the work of Scotland's Jim Punton and from North America the work of Ron Sider and of Jim Wallis."
+(He also mentions Jim in his previous book "Alternative Worship" 2003 SPCK.)

 Howard Sercombe, an Australian working at Strathclyde University, mentions Jim in his book "Youth Work Ethics" (2010 ISBN 1847876048)